ant-research/EasyTemporalPointProcess/docs/README.md

-requirements.txt# Documentation for EasyTPP
+# Documentation for EasyTPP

-This contains the full documentation of EasyTPP, which is hosted at github.
+This contains the full documentation of EasyTPP, which is hosted at github and can be updated manually (for releases) by pushing to the gh-pages branch.

 To generate the documentation locally, type